Last Updated on

 Sanders had a restaurant that was getting great reviews.
 His creative marketing (aka “the motel room in the restaurant” campaign) was working and bringing in business.
 But he was limited by a simple fact of the kitchen: it took a long time to make fried chicken.

 In the late 1930s pressure cookers became popular as a method of cooking foods more quickly.
 Traditionally they were used with water-based foods, making vegetables, soups, etc. After seeing a demonstration of a Presto pressure cooker in 1939, the wheels started turning in Sanders’ brain.
 He fiddled around with the device, eventually developing a method of pressure frying chicken.
 When you’re exploring the Harland Sanders Museum & Cafe, you can see one of the actual Presto pressure cookers the Colonel used.
-His method reduced the 35-minute cooking process down to just 9 minutes!
-With faster cooking times he could serve more customers-Yay!
+His method reduced the 35-minute cooking process down to just 9 minutes.
+With faster cooking times he could serve his customers faster, AND he could serve more customers each day–a win for everyone.

 The first KFC franchise